 Roughly defined as Boise south of Garden City and west of Federal Way, this is a difficult place to bike in Boise for all but the most confident bicyclists.
 The road network is less connected than other areas of the city, forcing bicyclists onto the major streets to reach most destinations.
 Even where bicycle lanes are provided they are sometimes squeezed into the available space resulting in narrow (less than four feet) widths.
 This is particularly notable along Milwaukee Street, mentioned by many survey respondents as one of the least favorite places to ride in Ada County.
-Some of the bicycle facilities are nice - the bike lanes on Emerald heading to Meridian, as well as the bike lanes on Mitchell heading north from Emerald - there just is not a sufficiently connected bicycle network in this section of Boise.
+Some of the bicycle facilities are nice - the bike lanes on Emerald heading to Meridian, as well as the bike lanes on Mitchell heading north

-• The lack of bicycle facilities along the entire length of Emerald, particularly from Curtis east to Latah and the intersection of Emerald/Latah/Americana.
+- well as the bike lanes on Mitchell heading north from Emerald there just is not a sufficiently connected bicycle network in this section of Boise.
+Major gaps in the network include: - The lack of bicycle facilities along the entire length of Emerald, particularly from Curtis east to Latah and the intersection of Emerald/Latah/Americana.